rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 ### Build the Motus Kiosk web app

+### Who do I talk to?

+-   Owner/Originator: Richard Schramm - [schramm.r@gmail.com](mailto:schramm.r@gmail.com){.email}

+- Please let me know if you experience problems or have questions.
+I am happy to try and help.
+- *Also please let me know if you use the system!*  I would love to compile a list of locations where the app has been deployed!

 **This** document is a guide on how to , the kiosk app out of source control (git), and how to do the first build.

 In this document will guide you along the following path: